harveyr/apps-script-create-doc-in-folder/README.md

 This is an experimental Apps Script Add-on to provide a menu command that creates a new Doc in the same folder as your current one.
+It's an effort to make Docs feel a touch more like an Obsidian-esque PKM tool.

 The idea is that you'd select text, run the menu command, and your selection will turn into a link to a new doc whose title is the selected text